 * Click here for rating key

-Pat's Steak House Restaurant Review: The wood-paneled walls are decorated with framed horse-racing photos (very Louisville), and glass-fronted cabinets contain Irish porcelain (a nod to owner Pat Francis’s ancestry).
-The resulting atmosphere throughout the white tablecloth warren of dining rooms is warm and welcoming.
-Green-jacketed waiters shuttle sizzling plates of steaks to tables, and Pat himself, always clad in a white apron, greets regulars and newcomers alike, making sure all are enjoying themselves.
-All dinners --- house-aged USDA Prime steaks, veal cutlets, fried chicken and more --- include salad and choice of two sides.
-House-made chunky blue cheese and Thousand Island dressings are alone worth the price of admission.
-The 32-ounce porterhouse will satisfy the truly ravenous, but the customer favorite is the bacon-wrapped tenderloin filet.
-With parties of five or more, the sides (hash browns, creamed cauliflower, green beans, lima beans) are served family style.
-A very serviceable wine list and standout (read large) bourbon cocktails are among the potables.
-If you have any room for dessert, order the chocolate chip pie.
-Pat’s sister makes it.
+Pat's Steak House Restaurant Review: Pat’s Steak House is a Louisville tradition and a longtime local favorite.
+Décor in this traditionally styled wood-paneled restaurant, comprising a warren of cozy dining rooms, relies on framed racehorse photos and shamrock-accented porcelain reflecting owner Pat Francis’ Kentucky and Irish heritages.
+Manhattans arrive in heavy crystal cocktail glasses.
+Green-jacketed waiters bring sizzling plates of steaks to tables, and Francis himself, always clad in a white apron, moves through the restaurant making sure all goes smoothly.
+Focused on house-aged USDA Prime steaks, veal cutlets, grilled salmon, fried chicken and more, dinners include salad and choice of two sides.
+Have the house-made chunky blue cheese or Thousand Island dressings.
+The 32-ounce porterhouse will satisfy the linebacker in your family, but the customer favorite is the bacon-wrapped tenderloin filet.
+With parties of five or more, the sides (hash browns, creamed cauliflower, green beans, lima beans) are presented family style.
+A very serviceable wine list also is reasonably priced.
+For dessert, order the chocolate chip pie.